21chenb/flashback/readme.md

 by <a href="https://loganengstrom.com">Logan Engstrom</a> and <a href="https://feldmann.nyc">Axel Feldmann</a>
 </p>

-This Jax/Pallas/Triton project extends [fused attention](https://arxiv.org/abs/2205.14135) to support the backwards pass over the backwards pass (for use in e.g., calculating <a href="https://arxiv.org/abs/2503.13751">gradients "through" model training</a>).
+This Jax/Pallas/Triton project extends [fused attention](https://arxiv.org/abs/2205.14135) to support the backwards pass over the backwards pass (for use in e.g., <a href="https://arxiv.org/abs/2503.13751">differentiating model training</a>).
 The main contributions are two-fold:

 - Fused backwards-over-backwards kernels for softmax (and sigmoid) attention operators
 - A rudimentary [Pallas](https://docs.jax.dev/en/latest/pallas/index.html) autotuner